 Some Important Facts About Your Business’s Mailing Address.

-A Registered Agent is not the same as a physical or mailing address of the company.
+A registered agent is not the same as a physical or mailing address of the company.
 Most states require a business to have a physical address, regardless of where the company is actually conducting business.
 Companies operating exclusively on the Internet still must have a physical presence somewhere, dictated by where most of its operations are conducted, where it accept regular mail or where one or more of its owners sit.
-This is not the address of the Registered Agent.
+This is not the address of the registered agent.

 Virtual Office